-Each year, government finance teams spend months compiling the Annual Comprehensive Financial Report (ACFR)—a rigorous, GFOA-aligned accounting of a municipality’s financial condition.
-It’s a critical document, especially for stakeholders like auditors, rating agencies, grantmakers, creditors, and board members who rely on its depth and accuracy.
+Each year, government finance teams devote significant time to compiling the Annual Comprehensive Financial Report (ACFR)—a rigorous, GFOA-aligned accounting of a municipality’s financial condition.
+This report is critical, especially for stakeholders such as auditors, rating agencies, grantmakers, creditors, and board members who depend on its accuracy and depth.
+Understanding digital ACFR benefits is essential for improving stakeholder outcomes.

 But while the ACFR is often technically compliant and impeccably detailed, it still falls short of its potential to inform, clarify, and support stakeholder decisions.
 The problem isn’t the data.
 It’s the format.